Stephanie (LazyTown)

-Stephanie is a fictional character from the English-language and Icelandic-produced children's television show LazyTown.
-She inspires the citizens of the titular town to stay active.
-She has pink hair and as such is often referred to as 'Pinky' by the puppet character Trixie.
+Stephanie is a fictional character from the children's television show LazyTown.
+She is an aspiring cheerleader and dancer who inspires the other citizens of the titular town to stay active.
+She has pink hair and as such is nicknamed 'Pinky' by the puppet character Trixie.
 She came to town to visit her uncle, Milford Meanswell, the mayor of LazyTown.
 Upon meeting the other children, she unsuccessfully attempted to get them to play along as opposed to staying at home playing video games and eating candy.
 This changed when Stephanie asked for the help of Sportacus.
 When he finally arrived, the whole town worked together to make LazyTown a more active place to live.
 Each episode of the show ends with Stephanie performing a song and dance routine to "Bing Bang", the show's ending theme.

-In the Icelandic version of LazyTown, the character is called Solla Stirða, and her voice was dubbed in Icelandic by Ólöf Kristín Þorsteinsdóttir.
+The character’s original Icelandic name is Solla Stirða.
+In the Icelandic version of the TV series, her voice was dubbed in Icelandic by Ólöf Kristín Þorsteinsdóttir.

 The role of Stephanie was performed by Julianna Rose Mauriello in seasons 1 and 2.
-In 2011, Julianna confirmed she would be leaving LazyTown, since she has grown too old to play the role of Stephanie.
-So she was replaced by Chloe Lang for seasons 3 and 4.
+In 2011, Julianna confirmed she would be leaving LazyTown, as she had grown too old to play the role of Stephanie.
+She was replaced by Chloe Lang for seasons 3 and 4.
 Stephanie was also played by Kimberly Pena in LazyTown Live!
 The Pirate Adventure, a stage production that toured throughout the United Kingdom and Ireland in 2009.